sumitkumar-00/kickstarter/README.md

 ### File Descriptions <a name='File-Descriptions'></a>

-There is only one file in this project that has the python code to help answer above mentioned questions.
+kickstarter.ipynb : This is jupyter notebook file which contains all the necessary code for analysis ks-projects-201801.csv : This is the kickstarter data file in csv format.
+It has been downloaded from [here](https://www.kaggle.com/kemical/kickstarter-projects?select=ks-projects-201801.csv)

 ### Results <a name='Results'></a>